-Immuno-oncology, which utilizes a patient's own immune system to treat cancer, is one of the most actively pursued areas of research by biotechnology and pharmaceutical companies today.
+Immuno-oncology, which typically utilizes a patient's own immune system to treat cancer, is one of the most actively pursued areas of research by biotechnology and pharmaceutical companies today.
 Cancer cells contain mutated proteins and may overexpress other proteins usually found in the body at low levels.
 The immune system typically recognizes unusual or aberrant cell protein expression and eliminates these cells in a highly efficient process known as immune surveillance.
-A central player in immune surveillance is a type of white blood cell known as the T cell.
-In healthy individuals, T cells identify and kill infected or abnormal cells, including cancer cells.
+Central players in immune surveillance are types of white blood cell known as the T cell and NK cell.
+In healthy individuals, T cells and NK cells identify and kill infected or abnormal cells, including cancer cells.
 Cancer cells develop the ability to evade immune surveillance, which is a key factor in their growth, spread, and persistence.
-In the last five years, there has been substantial scientific progress in countering these evasion mechanisms using immunotherapies, or therapies that activate the immune system.
+In the recent past, there has been substantial scientific progress in countering these evasion mechanisms using immunotherapies, or therapies that activate the immune system.

 On January 13, 2015, we, together with Intrexon, entered into a license agreement with MD Anderson, which we refer to as the MD Anderson License.
-Pursuant to the MD Anderson License, we and Intrexon hold an exclusive, worldwide license to certain technologies owned and licensed by MD Anderson including technologies relating to novel CAR-T cell therapies arising from the laboratory of Laurence Cooper, M.D., Ph.D., at MD Anderson, as well as either co-exclusive or non-exclusive licenses under certain related technologies.
+Pursuant to the MD Anderson License, we and Intrexon hold an exclusive, worldwide license to certain technologies owned and licensed by MD Anderson including technologies relating to novel CAR-T cell therapies arising from the laboratory of Laurence Cooper, M.D., Ph.D., who was then at MD Anderson, as well as either co-exclusive or non-exclusive licenses under certain related technologies.